mayurpaunikar7/customer-behavior-sql-analytics/README.md

 ## 🌟 Project Overview

-* This project delves into the analysis of customer buying behavior, company behavior, sales, profits, losses, and various business metrics.
+* This project delves into the analysis of customer buying behaviour, company behaviour, sales, profits, losses, and various business metrics.
 * The primary objective is to extract valuable insights from the dataset using SQL queries and provide meaningful answers to critical business questions.
 * Leveraging SQL, Python, and data visualization techniques, this project aims to empower decision-makers with data-driven insights.

 ## 🚀 Problem Statement:
-- This project involves analyzing customer buying behavior, company behavior, sales, profits, losses, and various business metrics using SQL analytics.
+- This project involves analyzing customer buying behaviour, company behaviour, sales, profits, losses, and various business metrics using SQL analytics.
 - The challenge is to extract valuable insights from a complex dataset with multiple interconnected tables, including customers, orders, products, payments, and more.
 - This analysis will empower decision-makers with data-driven insights to optimize business strategies.